 UPDATE: I've created an FAQ article that also includes reader results - you are going to want to see these testimonials, they're amazing!

 In light of the popularity of the diy garden bug spray post and wanting to you give a bit more information, Brian and I created a video for you that shows:

-- how it worked on a plant I sprayed in our vegetable garden, but didn't blog about because it wasn't a part of the "official experiment” (written completely tongue-in-cheek – do I think I’m a scientist or something?) – my beloved Emerite pole beans.
-If you've ever fought with spotted cucumber beetles, you'll want to take a look at this.
+- How it worked on a plant I sprayed in our vegetable garden, but didn't blog about because it wasn't a part of the "official experiment" (as if it was official, lol) - my beloved Emerite pole beans.
+If you've ever fought with spotted cucumber beetles, you'll want to take a look at this!

 So, we hope you enjoy this and that it helps you to be able to use it in your gardens!

 P.S.
 Liking that facial expression of mine in the lead photo?
 According to Brian, that was the only one he could pull from the video to make a pinnable graphic with...humm.
 It made me laugh anyway, so I decided to work with it! 🙂

 Would garlic powder work just as well as garlic cloves and less fiddlier.
 I have two basils in pots and they have had the life nibbled out of them.
 I want to try your pest remedy but other organic sites suggest using garlic powder with similar recipee for pest control